-Enric Nauzet Vega, a mechanical engineer from the Observatorio del Teide, tells us all about why they have chosen to use a BCN3D Sigma for their telescope prototyping processes.
+Enric Nauzet Vega, a mechanical engineer from the Observatorio del Teide, tells us all about why they have chosen to use a BCN3D Sigma for their telescope prototypes.

 Our Director of Operations of BCN3D Technologies at the Fundació CIM Roger Uceda met up with Enric Nauzet Vega, a mechanical engineer from the Observatorio del Teide, to get all the info on the activities the centre carries out, and to see where a 3D printer fits into all of this.